statisticalbiotechnology/dsbook/dsbook/unsupervised/pca.md

 In this example, we demonstrate the power of PCA by reconstructing facial images from a low-dimensional representation.
 The dataset we use is the Olivetti Faces Dataset, which contains images of different individuals' faces.
 We start by centering the data both globally (centering each feature, i.e., pixel, across all samples) and locally (centering each sample, i.e., face, across all features).
 This centering is important for PCA as it ensures that the data has a mean of zero, which simplifies the calculation of principal components.

 We fit a PCA model to this dataset to extract the eigenfaces, which are the principal components of the dataset.
 These eigenfaces represent the directions of maximum variance in the face dataset.
 Each eigenface can be thought of as a building block that captures a certain pattern or feature common across the set of faces (e.g., eyes, nose, or general facial structure).

+Interestingly, each of these principal components (eigenfaces) can be interpreted much like the gene-specific effects mentioned previously.
+In this analogy, the pixel values across all images act as the pixel-specific effects, describing how much each pixel contributes to the overall variation seen across all faces.
+These effects are then paired with the photo-specific (or sample-specific) coefficients that indicate how much each individual's face is influenced by these pixel-specific patterns.
+This combination allows for both general facial patterns and individual differences to be represented efficiently.

 Next, we project the original face images onto the lower-dimensional space defined by these eigenfaces.
 This projection reduces the dimensionality of each face, essentially transforming each high-resolution face image into a vector of only 20 numbers (as we used 20 components in the example).
 This significant reduction highlights how much the essential features of the faces can be compactly represented.